50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS custom properties, also known as variables, allow for the definition and use of variables within CSS stylesheets.
 Unlike preprocessor variables, CSS variables are native to CSS and can be manipulated dynamically using JavaScript.
 They are scoped to the element they are defined in and cascade like other CSS properties.
+Custom properties support real-time updates and can be used to create dynamic themes and responsive designs.
+They simplify the process of applying and managing design changes across a website.

 93. Explain the concept of the CSS clip-path property and its usage.